Storm-07/LeetCode-Problems/README.md

 8/6/23 - SearchInRotatedSortedArray.java <br />
 Very Easy problem, solved in about 2-3 minutes.
 Iterate through array, if indexed int is equal to the target then return true. <br />

+8/7/23 - GreatestCommonDivisor.java <br />
+Not too bad, only issue was that I did not know how to actually calculate gcd mathematically. so apparently it is a euclidian algorithm, I am a little too tired at the moment to break it down.
+Feel free to come back to check out how the modulo process works later.
+Other than that finding the greatest and smallest elements of an array is simple. <br />